mspnp/microservices-reference-implementation/deployment.md

 ## Optional steps

-### Load Test the application

-To run load testing against the solution, follow the steps listed [here](./src/loadtests/readme.md).

 ### Fluentd and Elastic Search

 Follow these steps to add logging and monitoring capabilities to the solution.